 Adding Freon also can be expensive and usually is a sign that your air conditioning system is close to replacement and is on its last leg—especially if your AC requires R-22 refrigerant, which is being phased out.

 If you regularly need to recharge and add freon to your AC unit, it’s time to start shopping around for an upgrade.

 Why?
 Air conditioners are pre-charged with the right amount of refrigerant for their entire lifespan (even window AC units), so if you’re running low or have a leak, it’s a significant issue.

 What do I do when my ac is not cooling?

 If your AC is not cooling, the first step is to troubleshoot.
 After you’ve walked through the basic AC troubleshooting steps above and your air conditioner still isn’t working correctly, it’s time to call an HVAC professional for assistance.

 Why is my house so hot even with AC on?

 If your air conditioner isn’t operating correctly, your AC and thermostat need a maintenance checkup and repair—or it’s time for a full-on AC replacement.

-At Sealed, we can make your home feel better year-round with high-performance insulation, professional air sealing, and energy-efficient heat pump HVAC upgrades… at no upfront cost.
+At Sealed, we can make your home feel better year round with high-performance insulation, professional air sealing, and energy-efficient heat pump HVAC upgrades… at no upfront cost if you qualify.

-You pay us back for the work done based on the energy you save each month.
-If you don’t save energy, we don’t get paid.
+You pay us back for the work done with a flexible payment option that works best for you and your budget.
+If you don’t save energy, we take the hit.